 Town School Library Mission

-- Model and teach best practices of digital and information literacy.
+Model and teach best practices of academic and online integrity.

 Director of Library Services: Kim Stuart, stuart(at)townschool.com

 Librarian: Julie Alonso, alonso(at)townschool.com

 WHAT ARE THE LIBRARY'S HOURS?

 Two renewals are allowed for items not on hold for other people.

 If an item is severely damaged or lost, it should be replaced with a new copy.